 Kathy Oliver is the IBTA’s founding Co-Director and its Chair.
 She lives in Tadworth, Surrey (near London), United Kingdom.

-Kathy, an ex-freelance journalist, edits the IBTA’s annual magazine, Brain Tumour, of which approximately 13,000 copies are printed each year and distributed for free to recipients in 112 countries and at national and international neuro-ocology and cancer conferences.
+An ex-freelance journalist, Kathy edits the IBTA’s annual magazine, Brain Tumour, of which approximately 14,000 copies are printed each year and distributed for free to recipients in 112 countries and at national and international neuro-oncology and cancer conferences.

 Kathy and her husband Gordon’s son, Colin, was diagnosed with a brain tumour in 2004 at age 24 and passed away, at age 32, in August 2011.
 She cites her son’s “incredible courage, determination and fortitude” as the driving force and inspiration behind her involvement in the international brain tumour and rare cancer community.